input-output-hk/peras-design/site/reports/tech-report-2.md

 # Community feedback

 - **Varied Needs**: Stakeholders have varying levels of technical expertise.
 Some require rigorous specifications (Agda, research papers), while others prefer high-level explanations and practical resources like pseudocode, diagrams, and data structure descriptions.
-- **Accessibility**: There is a strong preference for CIPs (Cardano Improvement Proposals) to be understandable to a wider and diverse audience. dApp builders want to know if and what changes are required from them - i.e. how many confirmations they have to wait for before they can display to the user that the action is confirmed, SPOs want to know how much extra resources are neede and what effort is required for installation, etc.
+- **Accessibility**: There is a strong preference for CIPs (Cardano Improvement Proposals) to be understandable to a wider and diverse audience. dApp builders want to know if and what changes are required from them - i.e., how many confirmations they have to wait for before they can display to the user that the action is confirmed, SPOs want to know how much extra resources are neede and what effort is required for installation, etc.
 - **Transparency and Rationale**: Stakeholders want clarity on the cost of Peras (in terms of ADA, fees, or resources) and a clear explanation of why this solution is possible now when it wasn't before.
 - **Speed and Efficiency**: Some stakeholders emphasize the need for a faster development process, suggesting that the formal specification could be developed in parallel with the technical implementation.
 - **Timeline**: Stakeholders are curious about the timeline for Peras development and implementation.